jrpool/learning-os-software/design-guide/user-actions/moderator.md

     - Projects are formed from votes
     - Cycle is set to `PRACTICE` state
   - "Practice started" message is displayed
-    - Public announcement to all learners
+    - Public announcement to all members
     - Includes information about projects and teams
 1. `/project list` : show the list of currently active projects
   - Displays information about the projects for the current cycle